tkortekaas/rrule_generator/README.md

 );
 ```

-The current version of the widget has 14 text delegates that you can already use.
+The current version of the widget has 15 text delegates that you can already use.
 One in English, one in Dutch, one in
-Turkish, French, Danish, Finnish, Estonian, Bulgarian, German, Hungarian, Spanish, Slovenian, Italian, and one in Indonesian.
-You can easily
+Turkish, French, Danish, Chinese, Finnish, Estonian, Bulgarian, German, Hungarian, Spanish, Slovenian, Italian, and one
-create your own ones as well!
+in Indonesian.
+You can easily create your own ones as well!